BEST MEDIA COVERAGE – awarded to a media outlet and/or reporter for excellent reporting

 Increased awareness of the county’s current or most recent civil grand jury

-Reported on the responses to grand jury report(s)
+Reported on the responses to civil grand jury report(s)

 Educated community about the civil grand jury system in general

-Covered the important basis of the grand jury report(s)
+Covered the important basis of the civil grand jury report(s)

 In-depth reporting vs superficial account